 6 Tropical cyclone , Drizzle

-'A'A' Severe squall line 111 111 Rain
+Severe squall line Rain

 ~ Moderate turbulence Snow

-.
-Severe turbulence ∇ Shower $\Delta$ Hail
+Ĵ. Severe turbulence V Shower Δ Hail

 0 Mountain waves + Widespread blowing snow

 Ψ Moderate aircraft icing S Severe sand or dust haze

-Severe aircraft icing 5 Widespread sandstorm or duststorm
+¥ Severe aircraft icing 5 Widespread sandstorm or duststorm

-$\equiv$ Widespread fog ∞ Widespread haze
+≡ Widespread fog 8 Widespread haze

-• Radioactive materials in the atmosphere = Widespread mist
+۲ Radioactive materials in the atmosphere = Widespread mist

-Ä Volcanic eruption لم Widespread smoke
+Ä Volcanic eruption ~ Widespread smoke

-AA Mountain obscuration ~ Freezing precipitation
+AA Mountain obscuration N Freezing precipitation

-- In-flight documentation for flights operating up to FL 100.
-This symbol refers to 'squall line" - The following information should be included in a separate text box on the chart: in a colowing information should be included in a separate text box on the crart: adioactive materials in the atmosphere symbol; latitude/longitude of release ste; and (if known) the name of the site of the radioactive source.
-In addition, the legend of SIGWX charts on which a release of radiation is indicated should contain "CHECK SIGMET AND NOTAM FOR RODACT CLD".
-The centre of the radioactive materials in the atmosphere symbol should be placed on significant weather charts at the latitude/longitude site of the radioactive source. - The following information should be included in a separate text box on the chart: volcanic eruption symbol; the name of the volcano (if known); and the latitude/ longitude of the eruption.
+In-flight documentation for flights operating up to FL 100.
+This symbol refers to "squall line"

+"squall line".
+The following information should be included in a separate text box on the chart: radioactive materials in the atmosphere symbol; latitude/longitude of release site; and (if known) the name of the site of the radioactive source.
+In addition, the legend of SIGWZ charts on which a release of radiation is indicated should contain "CHECK SIGMET AND NOTAM FOR RDOACT CLD".
+The centre of the radioactive materials in the atmosphere symbol should be placed on significant weather charts at the latitude/longitude site of the radioactive source.

+The following information should be included in a separate text box on the chart: volcanic eruption symbol; the name of the volcano (if known); and the latitude/ longitude of the eruption.